orgilemu/Stat_172_Final_Project/README.md

 ---

 ## Introduction
-This repository contains the code and data required to reproduce the results found in "Closed Discrimination Complaint Cases in Iowa". ...
+This repository contains the code and data required to reproduce the results found in "Closed Discrimination Complaint Cases in Iowa".
+Our objective is to understand key factors of discrimination cases, and develop a predictive model to inform victims of the possibilities of winning their case by using...

 ## Requirements
 To install the required R packages, run the following code in R: